 in case, opt #2.

-1: need per-instance flag indicating instance can call , ones cannot. not class design. if need share hinternet
+1: need per-instance flag indicating instance can call , ones cannot. not class design. if need share hinternet, should implement reference counting semantics instead, such provided std::shared_ptr.

 i'm wondering if following cause issues: thread creates capirequestobject calls internetopen , stores handle. thread b same, goes out of scope before thread exits, thread b calls destructor in it's own capirequestobject, calls internetclosehandle on handle returned internetopen.